MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 2. Select **Classifications** > **Policies** > **Global** to open the **Policy: Global** blade.

 3. Locate the policy settings after the labels, in the **Configure settings to display and apply on Information Protection end users** section.

     Make a note of how the settings are currently configured.
 Specifically, the settings **Select the default label** and **Users must provide justification to set a lower classification label, remove a label, or remove protection**.
 For example:

     ![Azure Information Protection tutorial - default policy](./media/info-protect-policy-default-settings.png)

-    We'll use these policy settings for you to later see how they work.
+    We'll use these policy settings later in the tutorial when you will see them in action.

 4. For **Select the default label**, select **General**.